- First quarter revenue increases 19% as reported; 6% constant currency organic

 DUBLIN, IRELAND, Aug.
-09, 2021 (GLOBE NEWSWIRE) -- STERIS plc (NYSE: STE) (“STERIS” or the “Company”) today announced financial results for its fiscal 2022 first quarter ended June 30, 2021.
-Revenue as reported for the quarter increased 45% to $968.4 million compared with $668.9 million in the first quarter of fiscal 2021.
-Constant currency organic revenue (see Non-GAAP Financial Measures) increased 21% for the first quarter of fiscal 2022 as compared to the first quarter of fiscal 2021, which was negatively impacted by the pandemic.
+02, 2022 (GLOBE NEWSWIRE) -- STERIS plc (NYSE: STE) (“STERIS” or the “Company”) today announced financial results for its fiscal 2023 first quarter ended June 30, 2022.
+Revenue as reported for the quarter increased 19% to $1.2 billion compared with $968.4 million in the first quarter of fiscal 2022.
+Constant currency organic revenue (see Non-GAAP Financial Measures) increased 6% for the first quarter of fiscal 2023 as compared to the first quarter of fiscal 2022.

-Life Sciences first quarter revenue as reported grew 4% to $121.5 million compared with $116.9 million in the first quarter of fiscal 2021.
-Growth was driven by a 17% improvement in service revenue and an 8% increase in capital equipment revenue which were partially offset by a 4% decline in consumable revenue.
-Constant currency organic revenue declined 1% in the quarter reflecting the strong growth experienced in the first quarter of last year.
-Operating income was $49.1 million in the first quarter of fiscal 2022 compared with $48.5 million in the prior year’s first quarter.
+Life Sciences first quarter revenue as reported grew 9% to $132.2 million compared with $121.5 million in the first quarter of fiscal 2022.
+Growth was driven by a 24% increase in capital equipment revenue and a 5% increase in consumable revenue while service revenue was flat year-over-year.
+Constant currency organic revenue increased 10% in the quarter compared with the prior year quarter.
+Operating income was $55.3 million in the first quarter of fiscal 2023 compared with $49.1 million in the prior year’s first quarter.
+This increase was primarily due to the increase in organic volume and favorable mix within capital equipment shipments.

-Net cash provided by operations for the first quarter of fiscal 2022 was $97.4 million, compared with $134.1 million for the same period in fiscal 2021.
-Free cash flow (see Non-GAAP Financial Measures) for the first quarter of fiscal 2022 was $41.2 million compared with $67.4 million in the prior year period.
-The decrease in free cash flow is primarily due to anticipated costs associated with the Cantel Medical acquisition.
+Net cash provided by operations for the first quarter of fiscal 2023 was $231.7 million, compared with $97.4 million in the first quarter of fiscal 2022.
+Free cash flow (see Non-GAAP Financial Measures) for the first quarter of fiscal 2023 was $117.1 million compared with $41.2 million in the prior year period.
+The increase in free cash flow is primarily due to a reduction in costs associated with the Cantel Medical acquisition, partially offset by higher capital spending.

-STERIS’s MISSION IS TO HELP OUR CUSTOMERS CREATE A HEALTHIER AND SAFER WORLD by providing innovative healthcare and life science products and services around the globe.
+STERIS is a leading global provider of products and services that support patient care with an emphasis on infection prevention.
+WE HELP OUR CUSTOMERS CREATE A HEALTHIER AND SAFER WORLD by providing innovative healthcare, life sciences and dental products and services.
 For more information, visit www.steris.com.

 Julie Winter, Vice President, Investor Relations and Corporate Communications